apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Spurs coach Gregg Popovich had a stroke earlier this month, is expected to make full recovery**
+**House Ethics committee was set to meet this week to vote on releasing Gaetz report**

-You can read more about it [here](https://apnews.com/article/spurs-gregg-popovich-stroke-26fdfd84655c42536a5d90ac82f7162e).
+You can read more about it [here](https://www.cnn.com/2024/11/13/politics/house-ethics-committee-report-gaetz-investigation/index.html).

 ## Requirements
 - Python 3.8